scorpion77777/Blog/README.md

 ## Summary

 - Tech-Blog is a app for creating blogs.
-And you can also comment on other user blog posts.

 ## Table of Contents